Eversmile Dental Provides Care

 The Australian Dental Association recommends that children visit a dentist by their first birthday or when their first tooth appears, whichever happens first.

 Early check-ups help monitor the development of teeth and jaws, allowing for discussions about feeding habits, brushing, and diet.
-These appointments also give parents a chancr to ask questions and receive tailored advice.
+These appointments also give parents a chance to ask questions and receive tailored advice.

 Some children may only need a check-up once a year.
 Others, especially those at higher risk of tooth decay, may benefit from more frequent visits.
-These early assessments can help detect problems before they cause pain or infection.
+These early assessments may help identify issues at an earlier stage.

 At Eversmile Dental, we welcome families from Bunbury and nearby suburbs.
-We aim to make dental care a familiar part of your child’s routine from the very start.
+Our goal is to support families in making dental care a familiar part of their child’s routine.

 What happens at a child’s first dental visit?

-The first dental visit is usually simple and focused on helping your child feel at ease.
+The first dental visit is usually simple and focused on helping your child become familiar with the dental setting.
 At Eversmile Dental, we tailor the appointment to suit your child’s age and needs.

 Here’s what may be included:

-We aim to have a calm and positive experience.
-For very young or shy children, the appointment might focus more on building familiarity with the dental setting.
-Over time, this helps your child feel more confident about regular check-ups.
+For very young or shy children, the appointment might focus more on building familiarity with the dental environment.
+Over time, this approach may help children feel more at ease with regular check-ups.

 What signs suggest my child may need to see a dentist sooner?